-- EDI from Mass Effect 2.
-She slowly becomes increasingly capable at humor, although her capability to convey sarcasm through tone of voice takes a bit more work.
-In between the six months that seperate the second and third games, she seems to have refined her technique, although she tends to a void sarcasm in favor of messing with her Organic crew members minds.
+- She slowly becomes increasingly capable at humor, although her capability to convey sarcasm through tone of voice takes a bit more work.
+In between the six months that seperate the second and third games, she seems to have refined her technique, although she tends to avoid sarcasm in favor of messing with her Organic crew members’ minds.

 - Joker has just finished crawling through one access tunnel and is about to crawl through another, complains to EDI about it.

-I enjoy the sight of humans on their knees.
-Joker: Stunned silence EDI:
+EDI: I enjoy the sight of humans on their knees.

 - Even better in Mass Effect 3, as she gets the same reaction from resident badass, Commander Shepard.